Mongolian Tavan Bogd Trek

 Overnight: Tent

-Day 3 : Travel To Tavan Bogd National Park
+Day 3 : Travel to Tavan Bogd National Park

 We travel along enormous V-shaped mountain valleys with small rivers streaming from glaciers that cover the mountain tops.
 Mountain slopes covered in lush grass alternate with steep mountainsides completely covered in scree.
 Large mushroom-like yurts of Kazakh herders and their massive flocks of yaks and goats often come across our way as well as a multitude of marmots.
 Shortly after lunch we arrive at the Tavan Bogd National Park gate, a few yurts - home of local rangers at the foothill of even bigger mountains.
 This is the starting point of the trek.
 Until dinner you will have time to walk and explore the surrounding foothills.
 This evening local herders will arrive with their pack camels that will carry our camp, luggage and food over the next days.